- This event has passed.

 Rocket Festival Thailand dates

 Celebrations tend to last about three days from Friday night to Sunday night just before the planting season.
 In Yasathon in Thailand, this is usually during the second weekend of May which this year falls on 10 to 12 May.
-Note: these dates are provisional – double-check closer to the event.
-For visitors, the last two days are the most interesting.
+For visitors, the last two days (11th and 12th) are the most interesting.
 This is when you will see the processions of the floats with the rockets, accompanied by musicians and dancers, while the last day on Sunday sees the actual rocket launches from morning till evening.

 Accommodation during the Rocket Festival Thailand

 Hotel prices too will skyrocket during the Rocket Festival with rooms typically fully booked well in advance.
 If you can’t find accommodation in Yasothon then consider staying in Ubon Ratchathani which, at a distance of 98km, is less than two hours from Yasothon by bus.
 Ubon Ratchathani is a one-hour flight away from Bangkok or nine hours by train.
-For finding the best deals, try our Hotel Booking Portal.
+Find the best deals on flights and hotels using our comparison engine, which scans all the major booking sites.

 For more information and travel ideas in Thailand: